mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - Flood warning: River Severn at Severn Ham, Tewkesbury
 - Rising river levels are expected to cause flooding today.
 Flooding is expected from 18 December 2025 over the next few days.
 Flooding may affect property and roads in and around Severn Ham and access to Abbey Mill may be compromised.
 Predicted peak:- Mythe 3.6m to 4.1m on 21/12/25 PM.
 We are monitoring rainfall and river levels.
 Monitor local water levels and weather conditions.
 This message will be updated by 10:00AM on 19 December 2025 or as the situation changes.

+- Flood warning: River Severn at Apperley and The Leigh
+- Rising river levels are expected to cause flooding overnight.
+Flooding is expected from overnight on 18 December 2025 Flooding may continue over the next few days Flooding may affect Gabb Lane at Apperley and local caravan parks.
+Predicted peak at Haw Bridge 4.6m to 5.1m on 20/12/2025 AM.
+We are monitoring rainfall and river levels .
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car .
+This message will be updated by 11:00AM on 19 December 2025 or as the situation changes.

 - Flood alert: Lower Bristol Avon area
 - Rising river levels today may lead to flooding.
 Flooding is possible on 18 December 2025 and 19 December 2025.